-“When I came to I saw him heading that way,” he pointed behind us.”
+“When I came to I saw him heading that way,” he pointed behind

-mind went through many possibilities.
+My mind went through many possibilities.
 Did he know where he

 “Millie?”
 I asked, “Where’s Pa?”

-“You only just got back yesterday Mark- maybe they stopped somewhere,” Doc
+“You only just got back yesterday Mark- maybe they stopped

-rode the way back, Mark might have forgotten almost
+We rode the way back, Mark might have forgotten almost